Multiple people killed in ‘worst mass shooting in Swedish history,’ authorities say

 Scandinavian authorities have worked to crack down on gun violence over recent years, following an uptick in deadly gang-related shootings.

 In 2024, at least 40 people were shot dead there, according to Reuters.
 That year, police said they prevented more than 100 serious crimes.
-In 2023, Sweden tallied the highest rate of gun violence per capita.
+In 2023, Sweden tallied the highest rate of gun violence per capita in the European Union.

 Earlier Tuesday, Kristersson had called for an investigation into “how these horrific crimes could have occurred.”